 We first consider how regulation in one country positively affects outcomes and aggregate dynamics in the other (what we call "macro-level spillovers").
 We find that tighter prudential regulations in the AE will decrease global volatility when the AE is relatively poor and improve the terms of trade for the AE when the AE is relatively poor.
 As a result, tighter regulations will decrease the frequency with which the AE is relatively poor.
-Hence, prudential controls by the AE increase the frequency with which the EME is relatively poor.
+As a result, tighter regulations by the AE increase the frequency with which the EME is relatively poor.
 Accordingly, the EME has strategic incentives to also tighten its policy in order to increase the frequency of being relatively rich.
-Incomplete markets are crucial for this result.
-Costinot et al. (2014) shows that countries have incentives to manipulate their terms of trade through taxes on capital flows only when their share of world output fluctuates over time.
-In our model, if countries could freely issue equity, then their share of world output would be constant because of (perfect) risk sharing.
-Thus, with complete markets, there would be no reason to manipulate the terms of trade.
+Incomplete markets due to limited equity issuance are crucial for this result.
+Costinot et al. (2014) show that countries have incentives to manipulate their terms of trade through taxes on capital flows only when their share of world output fluctuates over time.
+In our model, if countries could freely issue equity, then their share of world output would be constant because of (perfect) risk sharing; with complete markets, there would be no reason to manipulate the terms of trade.
 We numerically solve for coordinated policies chosen by a global social planner and for uncoordinated policies chosen in Nash equilibrium and find that, due to these strategic incentives, Nash policies are tighter than would be chosen by a social planner.
-A global social planner would (for most Pareto weights)

-choose some degree of financial openness in the AE, allowing limited leverage and credit inflows to provide better international risk sharing because the AE has a higher risk tolerance.
-However, in Nash equilibrium the macro-level spillovers and strategic incentives lead both countries close credit flows completely (maximally regulate).
+A global social planner would (for most Pareto weights) choose some degree of financial openness in the AE, allowing limited leverage and credit inflows to provide better international risk sharing because the AE has a higher risk tolerance.
+However, in Nash equilibrium the macro-level spillovers and strategic incentives lead both countries to close credit flows completely (maximally regulate).

 Crucially, the differences between Nash and optimal coordinated policies have asymmetric impacts on the AE and EME.
 When the AE does not use prudential controls but allows credit inflows and domestic leverage, the more risk averse EME benefits from better international risk sharing since the AE acts as a global intermediary, borrowing with safe debt to invest in risky capital.
 In Nash equilibrium, however, the AE is unwilling to act as a global intermediary, recognizing that credit flows create financial instability (longer and more frequent crises) that mostly harms its own agents to the benefit of the EME.
 In other words, because markets are incomplete, the so-called "exorbitant privilege" (excess return) from intermediating global risk does not sufficiently compensate the so-called "exorbitant duty" (losses in crises) of being the primary bearer of financial instability.
 Relative to the laissez-faire competitive equilibrium and to coordinated outcomes that place less than 80% Pareto weight on the AE, the AE prefers the Nash equilibrium because it mitigates exposure to long-run financial instability.
 In contrast, the EME's welfare outcomes are worse under Nash policies.
+In principle, policy coordination leads to outcomes at least as good as the uncoordinated equilibrium, but achieving successful coordination is nontrivial, and the benefits may accrue unequally to participants.
+Understanding the incentives for coordination and the incentives that cause Nash equilibrium to differ from the coordinated equilibrium offer important insight for the conduct and creation of new international regulations.